JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-using-crudrepository.md

 ## Update your application

-First, we need to adjust the `Message` class for work with the `CrudRepository` API:
+First, you need to adjust the `Message` class for work with the `CrudRepository` API:

 1. Add the `@Table` annotation to the `Message` class to declare mapping to a database table.
    Add the `@Id` annotation before the `id` field.